dflydev/dflydev-stack-authentication/README.md

 STACK-2 Authentication Middlewares
 ==================================

-A collection of [Stack][0] middlewares designed to help Stack Authentication middleware implementors adhere to the [STACK-2 Authentication][1] conventions.
+A collection of [Stack][0] middlewares designed to help authentication middleware implementors adhere to the [STACK-2 Authentication][1] conventions.